 - use at least font 18 pt.
-Don't put more than 10 lines of text on one slide.
-Some people recommend a maximum of 7 lines of text. - it is helpful for the discussion section later on to include page numbers at the bottom of every slide - use pictures!
-Ideally one picture on every slide. - put page numbers in the footer.
-This is good for asking questions ("please go back to p.13"). - put only material on the slide that will be presented.
+Don't put more than 10 lines of text on one slide. - It is helpful for the discussion section to include page numbers at the bottom of every slide - use pictures!
+Ideally one on every slide. - put only material on the slide that will be presented.
 The only exceptions are citations of research articles and those for pictures taken from somewhere else.
+You need to give the citation for every foreign picture your present!
 Here, it is sufficient to place the citation on the slide without reading it loud to the audience. - plan at least 1,5 minutes per slide.
 Some slides of the introduction and of the methods section may require more time.